quisquous/cactbot/docs/TimelineGuide.md

 This can be named whatever you want.
 Timeline files can only be loaded via triggers files, so the triggers file is always required.

+(Note that these steps are typically already done by repository contributors around patch release.)

 An initial triggers file should look like the following: